-The following Pensions guidance note Produced in partnership with Ramzan Bashir, Ian Ahkong and Annie Du of Deloitte LLP provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Ramzan Bashir of Mazars LLP and Ian Ahkong and Annie Du of Deloitte LLP provides comprehensive and up to date legal information covering:

 There is a common misconception that pension funds do not pay tax.
 In reality, for many pension funds, tax on investments can be significant, in particular withholding taxes incurred on dividends paid on shares.
 However, there can be opportunities to recover some or all of this tax.
 This Practice Note highlights the legal basis on which otherwise irrecoverable EU withholding taxes may be reclaimed.